mainmatter/mainmatter.com/blog/_posts/2017-11-16-ember-test-selectors-road-to-1-0.md

 transform which transforms all such valueless `data-test-foo` instances to `data-test-foo=true` by default.

-While that seems to work quite well it creates issues in other places as you can see in the following template:
+While that seems like a convenient thing, it has drawbacks and does not always work as expected, as you can see in the following template:

 ```handlebars
 {% raw %}{{! works }}